readyaim/sw_mega128/git_readme.txt

 --------------------------------------
-â€¦or create a new repository on the command line
+¡­or create a new repository on the command line

 echo "# try1" >> README.md
 git init